PlotMap: Automated Layout Design for Building Game Worlds: Related Work

 \section{Related Work}

 \paragraph{Story and Game Map Generation} Though intertwined, the generation of stories and maps are typically investigated in isolation.
-A few notable exceptions do tackle them as a single system. \cite{hartsook2011toward} proposed a story-driven procedural map generation method where each event in the plot is associated with a location of a certain environment (e.g., castle, forest, etc.) and a linear plot line is translated to a constraint of a sequential occurrence of locations with corresponding environment type.
-Map generation is formulated as an optimization problem finding a topological structure of the map balancing requirements from a realistic game world and player preferences, subject to plot constraints. \cite{valls2013towards} presents a procedural method that generates a story and a map facilitating the story at the same time.
-The problem is again formulated as an optimization problem to find a topological structure of the map, but based on various metrics not only from map playability perspective but also the space of possible stories supported by the spatial structure, subject to the input plot points.
+A few notable exceptions do tackle them as a single system.
+Hartsook et al. \cite{hartsook2011toward} proposed a story-driven map generation method where each event in the plot is associated with a location of a certain environment (e.g., castle, forest, etc.) and a linear plot line is translated to a constraint composed of a sequence of environments.
+Map generation is formulated as an optimization problem finding a topological structure of the map balancing requirements from a realistic game world and player preferences, subject to plot constraints.
+Valls-Vargas et al. \cite{valls2013towards} present a procedural method that generates a story and a map facilitating the story at the same time.
+The problem is formulated as optimization of the topological structure of the map for both playability, and the space of possible stories.

-Both \cite{hartsook2011toward} and \cite{valls2013towards} generate rectangular grid-based maps consisting of discrete ``scenes'' connected by ``passages''.
-The map structure is widely used in many classic games such as {\sc Rogue} (\citeyear{rogue}) and early {\sc Zelda} series (\citeyear{zelda}).
-However, many modern RPG games feature seamless world maps with continuous terrains and very few geographical barriers for an immersive open world experience, such as {\sc Elden Ring} (\citeyear{elden_ring}), {\sc Pokemon Legend: Arceus} (\citeyear{pokemon_arceus}) and {\sc The Legend of Zelda: Breath of the Wild} (\citeyear{zelda_botw}). \cite{dormans2011generating} use generative grammar based methods for both story (mission) generation and map (space) generation.
+Both Hartsook et al.~\cite{hartsook2011toward} and Valls-Vargas et al.~\cite{valls2013towards} generate grid-based maps consisting of discrete ``scenes'' connected by ``passages''.
+The map structure is widely used in many classic games such as {\sc Rogue} \cite{rogue} and early {\sc Zelda} series \cite{zelda}.
+However, many modern RPG games feature seamless world maps with continuous terrains and very few geographical barriers for an immersive open world experience, such as {\sc Elden Ring} \cite{elden_ring} and {\sc The Legend of Zelda: Breath of the Wild} \cite{zelda_botw}.
+Dormans and Bakkes~\cite{dormans2011generating} use generative grammar based methods for both story (mission) generation and map (space) generation.
 The story elements are then mapped to spatial elements using heuristics specific to game genre.
-Our work also establishes a mapping between narrative and spatial elements.
-However, we adopt a more general constraint satisfaction process.
+Our work establishes a mapping between narrative and spatial elements, but with a more general constraint satisfaction process.